dnowo/DoItApp/README.md

   - Pick work-end date and time.
   - Check your profile data.
   - Sorting by priority, end-date, and finished jobs.
-  - Turn ON notifications.
+  - Turn ON repeatable job.

-#### To Do

-- Repeatable job.
-- Fix session issue.

 ### Technologies